lmorchard/blog.decafbad.com/_posts/2008-08-02-delicious-20-legacy-bookmarklet-fix.markdown

 title: delicious 2.0 legacy bookmarklet fix
 wordpress_url: http://decafbad.com/blog/?p=1231
 ---
 As you've probably seen by now, [Delicious 2.0 has launched][del2].
 It's an all new design and the whole thing has been rewritten from the ground up.
-Most of the gripes I've seem like general dislike of changeâ€”which actually attests to the gargantuan effort put forth to reimplement the original from scratch in a whole new language and architecture.
+Most of the gripes I've seem like general dislike of change—which actually attests to the gargantuan effort put forth to reimplement the original from scratch in a whole new language and architecture.

 That said, I found [at least one little bug][tw1] that stops my usual bookmarklet flow.
 And, what's really annoying is that, it's probably a bug in code I wrote at one point.
 As it turns out, the original URL parameters for the bookmark posting form don't seem to be accepted anymore, so legacy bookmarklets may be broken.
 I swore I tested that, since I've got some personal investment in it.

 But, although I can't contribute code to the project anymore, I've at least still got [Greasemonkey][gm].
 And, through [this quick & dirty user script][legacyfix], I'm back to using my legacy bookmarking bookmarklets.
-In case you're interested, [here's my favorite Firefox keyword shortcut bookmarklet][bm]â€”just select some text, type the keyword in the URL bar with some tags, and hit return.
+In case you're interested, [here's my favorite Firefox keyword shortcut bookmarklet][bm]—just select some text, type the keyword in the URL bar with some tags, and hit return.

 [gm]: http://www.greasespot.net/
 [tw1]: http://twitter.com/lmorchard/statuses/875002291